AK-Saigyouji/Procedural-Cave-Generator/Scripts/Modules/README.md

   C
 ```

 Where C and T are as before, and B is a boss room.
 B could be designed by hand, specifically designed for the boss in question, or with limited randomization.
-Furthermore, we could implement simple randomization (we need to keep it relatively simple to maintain constraints) to avoid being too predictable.
+Furthermore, we could randomize the graph itself.

-In the future, I intend to offer some tools to facilitate this type of modular building.
+In the future, I intend to offer some powerful tools to facilitate this type of modular building.
 To do so at the moment, you'd need to generate maps out of each room, create a new map object big enough to hold everything, then copy the values from each map onto the new one, translating the points to fit the rooms into the right spots.
 You may find the CopyRegion method on Map to be useful for this purpose.
 Something I wish to experiment with is a node-based visual editor for this type of construction, which would allow the construction of such modular graph-based maps without writing code.